mpkayeuk/price-windows/README.md

    - The database connection strings are automatically added to your Vercel project
    - No manual configuration needed if you create the database through Vercel
    - For local development, copy the connection strings to `.env.local`
+   - **Required: Add admin credentials in Vercel:**
+     - Go to your project Settings > Environment Variables
+     - Add `ADMIN_USERNAME` and `ADMIN_PASSWORD`
+     - These are **required** - the admin panel will not work without them
+     - Use strong, secure passwords in production

 ### Deploy Options